yamafaktory/grunt-locales/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+ * 2014-12-02   v6.2.0   Log warning if locale string cannot be parsed from a matching method call.
  * 2014-11-27   v6.1.1   Fixed handling of additional localize attributes.
  * 2014-09-08   v6.1.0   Replaced [Apricot](https://github.com/silentrob/Apricot) with [cheerio](https://github.com/cheeriojs/cheerio) as HTML parsing engine.
  * 2014-04-01   v6.0.1   Fixed `purgeLocales` option.